 Receiving telephone calls from the public, responding to public enquiries, compliments and complaints, and ensuring that any subsequent action is taken.

-Supporting the Correspondence Manager, Records Manager, and IT Department in the development of systems for the efficient handling of the Archbishop’s correspondence.
+Supporting the Correspondence Manager, Records Manager, and IT Department in the development and maintenance of systems for the efficient handling of the Archbishop’s correspondence.

 Using a range of office software, including email, spreadsheets and databases to carry out the work of the Correspondence Team.